 Will a sip of beer hurt my baby?
 No, a sip of beer should not hurt your baby.
 Unfortunately, scientists are unclear on how much alcohol it takes to cause birth defects and FAS (and the other circumstances that affect FAS risk).

-We do not recommend you run that risk and sip the beer or wine, but if you sipped beer before you knew you were pregnant, you shouldn't have anything to worry about.
+We do not recommend you run that risk and continue drinking beer or wine, but if you sipped beer before you knew you were pregnant, you shouldn't have anything to worry about.

 How early in pregnancy does alcohol affect the baby?
-Drinking alcohol early in the pregnancy, during the first 3 months of pregnancy (first trimester), seems to be the window of time where the alcohol can enter the placenta and most affect the baby — possibly resulting in low birth weight, premature birth, stillbirth, or miscarriage.
+Drinking alcohol early in the pregnancy, during the first 3 months of pregnancy (first trimester), seems to be the window of time where the alcohol can enter the placenta and most affect the baby — possibly resulting in low birth weight, premature birth, stillbirth, and the risk of miscarriage.

 Important note: Stress is not good for the baby.
 The baby will be better off if the mother avoids chronic stress, anxiety, and lots of worrying.
 You’re doing great, mom!